XanaduAI/strawberryfields/doc/introduction/remote.rst

 >>> sf.save("program1.xbb", prog)

-This produces the following Blackbird script, where comments have been added for clarity:
+This produces the following Blackbird script (comments have been added for clarity):

 .. code-block:: python3